 Notify the IRS

 See the IRS’ business name change instructions for the specific action you’ll need to take to notify them of the change.
 It will vary depending on your business entity.
 You’ll either need to simply write to the IRS or send in a form.
 In some cases, you’ll also need to notify your state or local revenue agency.

-Get a New EIN
+Get a new EIN

 This includes business bank accounts, credit cards and loan documentation.
 It also includes contracts with vendors or clients.
 Most importantly, your business logo and store signage should reflect the new name.

-Perhaps the most important aspect of how to change your business name is communicating the change to your customers and clients.
+Perhaps the most important aspect of how to change your firm’s name is communicating the change to your customers and clients.
 Notify them through e-mail, phone or snail mail that all business will be done under the new name going forward.
 And tell them to address all future mail correspondence to the new name.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.